AnnaBurd/AnnaBurd/README.md

 3. [**Web Portfolio**](https://github.com/AnnaBurd/web-portfolio) - A website-portfolio for a beginner developer/freelancer.

 4. [**Dogville**](https://github.com/AnnaBurd/dogville) - A project for fun - a game in pixel style for the Android devices.

+## GitHub Stats

+Here's a snapshot of my GitHub activity:

 <picture>
   <source